bennyguitar/libHN/README.md

 **loadPostsWithUrlAddition**

 Now that you've gotten the first set of posts, use this method to keep retrieving posts in that Filter.
-The FNID parameter is mostly taken care of with the <code>postFNID</code> property of the HNManager.
-If you wanted to do something custom, you could pass in a string of your choosing here, but I recommend sticking with the default postFNID property.
-Every time you load posts with any of these two methods, the postFNID parameter is updated on the sharedManager.
+The FNID parameter is mostly taken care of with the <code>postUrlAddition</code> property of the HNManager.
+If you wanted to do something custom, you could pass in a string of your choosing here, but I recommend sticking with the default postUrlAddition property.
+Every time you load posts with any of these two methods, the postUrlAddition parameter is updated on the sharedManager.

 ```objc
 [[HNManager sharedManager] loadPostsWithUrlAddition:[[HNManager sharedManager] postUrlAddition] completion:(NSArray *posts){